Most Drivers Use Cellphones While Driving, Says Study

 For reports including license plate numbers, a letter will be sent to the vehicle’s owner, describing the incident – New Jersey’s Attorney General hopes this contact will act as a deterrent, opening up communication regarding distracted driving between parents and young drivers, and promote better future driving habits.

 Distracted drivers cause thousands of deaths and hundreds of thousands of injuries each year.
-If you have been harmed by a distracted driver, a personal injury lawyer from the Lynch Law Firm will fight to secure the maximized compensation you deserve for the injuries their negligence caused.
+If you have been harmed by a distracted driver, a personal injury lawyer from the Lynch Law Firm, PC will fight to secure the maximized compensation you deserve for the injuries their negligence caused.

 Call (800) 518-0508 today for a free, no-obligation legal consultation.